-Brookdale Community College Police Officers will be permitted to carry College-approved firearms on and off duty in accordance with the law.
+Brookdale Community College police officers will be permitted to carry College-approved firearms on and off duty.

-The President is further authorized to adopt and maintain College Safety and Security Regulations and Procedures relevant to the conduct of all persons on College property.
-Such Regulations and Procedures shall be made known to all students and staff of the College, first responders, emergency personnel and Police Departments in the communities in which the College operates a Branch Campus and/or Higher Education Center
+The President or designee, is further authorized to adopt and maintain College Security Regulations and Procedures relevant to the conduct of all persons on College property.
+Such Regulations and Procedures shall be known to all students and staff of the College.
+Additionally, the President or designee, shall establish Police Department Rules and Regulations, including the establishment of procedures for the discipline of Police Department members.

 The Police Department will, in compliance with federal law, specifically the Higher Education Opportunity Act (Student Right-to-Know) and Crime Awareness and Campus Security Act of 1990, Public Law 101-542, as amended to the Jeanne Cleary Disclosure of Campus Security Policy and Crime Statistics Act of 1998; and the Violence Against Women Reauthorization Act (VAWA) SaVE Act provision, maintain and disclose annually College crime statistics and security information, in a report to be made available and accessible to the public.